 This company's history goes back to 1962.
 Since then, Takamine has built countless acoustic guitars that deliver a great balance between quality and price, making them very popular.
 The GN30 is no exception and delivers a nice tone with the added comfort of a smaller instrument.

-The Takamine GN30 is a smaller jumbo-type acoustic guitar that features a solid spruce top and mahogany back and sides.
-This tonewood combination is one of the most common and beloved as it produces great tones and is not too expensive.
+The Takamine GN30 is a smaller jumbo-type acoustic guitar which features a solid spruce top and mahogany back and sides.
+This tonewood combination is one of the most common and beloved, as it produces great tones and is not too expensive.

 We started playing this Takamine acoustic with a pick, going from soft understated strums to more forceful playing.
-This small jumbo gave us a rich and balanced tone that is ideal for songwriters and folks that gravitate towards acoustic pop and acoustic rock.
+This small jumbo gave us a rich and balanced tone that is ideal for songwriters and folks who gravitate toward acoustic pop and acoustic rock.

 We also liked how this guitar sounded when we played a bit of fingerstyle, with the tone having that warmth that we’ve come to associate with the combination of spruce top and mahogany back and sides.

-This guitar was also comfortable, as it will be particularly helpful to folks with smaller arms.
-With a smaller jumbo body, this Takamine makes it easier to position yourself to play, especially when compared to a regular jumbo body which is just too big for some people.
+This guitar was also comfortable, which will be particularly helpful to folks with smaller arms.
+With a smaller jumbo body, this Takamine makes it easier to position yourself to play, especially when compared to the regular jumbo body that’s just too big for some people.

 With a mahogany neck and a radius of 12″, this guitar was relatively comfortable to play.
 We really liked the rosewood fingerboard, as it gave us a nice response to our playing subtleties and also provided a familiar feeling.

 This Takamine stayed in tune and had good intonation as well, in part thanks to the split-saddle design that allows the string to angle just right to maximize vibration and stability.
-This guitar’s stability remained consistent even in the higher frets, making it a good choice for folks that also do a bit of soloing.
+This guitar’s stability remained consistent even in the higher frets, making it a good choice for folks who enjoy a bit of soloing.

-In short, a nice guitar that offers a warm tone and nice playability.
-We just wished it had an electronic system in order to plug it in and perform.
+In short, a solid guitar that offers a warm tone and nice playability.
+We just wished it had an electronic system that would allow us to plug it in and perform.

 Verdict: The Takamine GN30 features a smaller jumbo design and is built with a common tonewood combination of solid spruce top and mahogany back and sides.
 This guitar produces a warm tone and is more comfortable than a regular jumbo, given its reduced size.